menu

 Setting & Lifestyle

-Being a small town, Peterstown does not have a public transit system used by locals to get to and from work.
+Peterstown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of people in Peterstown with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.28% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Peterstown is quite a bit lower than the national average among all cities of 21.84%: just 11.28% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Peterstown in 2022 was $22,833, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
 This equates to an annual income of $91,332 for a family of four.
 However, Peterstown contains both very wealthy and poor people as well.